MACHINE GENETICS: THE UNREALIZED POTENTIAL OF THE WORLD

 and Web Services Fragmentation

 The Form Factor of InformationFar-and-away, the most profound opportunity cost of the World Wide Web is information design: It’s hyperlinked and/or inert—fundamentally non-networkable.
 Every website created, every photo and video uploaded is a profound missed opportunity to network information.
 Newly uploaded websites, documents, photos and videos relate to thousands, perhaps millions of other media and websites based on their content and subject matter; yet, they sit in isolation waiting to be found by search engines.
-Developers spend hours writing metadata, whether in HTML or XML or RDF, to be recognized by search engines.
+Developers spend hours writing metadata, whether in HTML or XML or RDF, hoping to be recognized by search engines.
 Photographers spend hours configuring metadata in Adobe Lightroom and Photoshop for image licensing that can be easily removed or ignored.
 For all this effort, web content remains in isolation without the monopoly of search.
 Instead, newly uploaded content of interest should go directly to users globally, bypassing search engines altogether.

 Networkable Media is Inherently Obvious and Thoughtful Product DesignIt is abundantly obvious that images, videos, documents and websites should be able to form automatic hereditary (similarity) networks.
 A cnn.com article, an imdb.com page, a Guardian article, a photo on Vanity Fair, all related to George Clooney should form a network automatically.
 New George Clooney media that is uploaded to the web should join the same network.
 The network becomes a set of search engine results automatically—without the background labor of a search engine—which is to locate websites, decipher text and code, index a group of sites and map them to the keywords George Clooney.
 Networks of products can easily be mapped to people based on similarity of taste.
 Videos and content can be networked to form a recommendation engine.
 Media can be networked for the purpose of controlling copyright.
 Network intersections create ontologies such as correlations between George Clooney, Brad Pitt and their films.
-As new media are uploaded worldwide, they joins networks bypassing search altogether.
+As new media are uploaded worldwide, they join networks bypassing search altogether.
 Simple network interfaces, whether embedded in apps, browsers or operating systems, make it easy to navigate information and sell products globally.
 As media in a given network change, the other networks adapt to form new relationships, thereby updating all other networks around the world.
 An example is a new film where George Clooney acts with Keanu Reeves for the first time.
 Articles will be authored and posted to the web, images will be taken of them together and an imdb.com page will be created.
 As media are uploaded, George and Keanu form a new network intersection and their respective networks have adapted.
 A scan of the wiki page related to an avocado might result in dozens of network intersections (e.g. California, United Kingdom, Mexico, Mesolithic, Florentine Codex).
 The web has billions of unrealized networks just waiting to be discovered.
 Hereditary networks are held together by genetic sequences (scannable genetic barcodes) that contain detailed instructions for copyright, commerce and communication.
 The short, simple sequences eradicate vast amounts of code writing for advertising and metadata.
 The sequence itself is a powerful form of information compression and can be added to the header of a document, JPG, PNG or PDF.
 As these hereditary networks of people, products and information intersect and evolve, the web becomes an automatic, self-organizing search engine.
 People share information that will pair automatically with interested parties globally.
 Companies will share information directly with customers who are interested in those products or services.
 Copyright holders will be able to revoke content in networks far and a wide.
 Images, videos an documents will communicate independently.
 A series of streamlined genetic sequences will replace the present voluminous amount of computer code.
 Security and encryption will be implemented at the root level—within images, videos and documents.
 Hereditary browsers, apps and operating systems will offer users unparalleled encrypted communication and interaction with hereditary media.
 Information navigation and privacy will be seamless.
 The web will be decentralized from the search and social media monopolies.
 Similar and relevant information will constantly network and evolve into a self-organizing ontology.
 The web will transcend into a pure interactive global heredity network: Genetic Internet, a genetically networked Internet.

 ConclusionThe World Wide Web is the greatest information model ever created.
 The World Wide Web is linked, not networked, representing unrealized network potential.
 The form factor of information is the root limitation of copyright, commerce, security and global communication.
 Information (document, photo, etc.) has historically been designed to accommodate the needs of the computer processor, memory and network speed.
 Information must now be designed as a product—with thoughtful consideration for the needs of human interactions and trade.
 Instruction-rich hereditary information transforms the web into an interactive network.
 Networkable media is essential for an efficient global network.